Chimalpahin/Night-of-the-Living-Dead-Esperanto/README.md

 as well as perhaps finding new music and sound effects to edit into the movie, and perhaps overlaying text in the movie with Esperanto (where it can be done cleanly).

+## Current Phase

+Script currently needs to be translated into Esperanto.
+Nothing else can really be done until then. ;)

 ## Volunteer Roles

 Definitely need some volunteers!